CZ-NIC/envelope/README.md

 [![Build Status](https://travis-ci.org/CZ-NIC/envelope.svg?branch=master)](https://travis-ci.org/CZ-NIC/envelope)

 Quick layer over [python-gnupg](https://bitbucket.org/vinay.sajip/python-gnupg/src), [M2Crypto](https://m2crypto.readthedocs.io/), [smtplib](https://docs.python.org/3/library/smtplib.html), [magic](https://pypi.org/project/python-magic/) and [email](https://docs.python.org/3/library/email.html?highlight=email#module-email) handling packages.
 Their common usecases merged into a single function.
 Want to sign a text and tired of forgetting how to do it right?
 You do not need to know everything about GPG or S/MIME, you do not have to bother with importing keys.
-Do not hassle with reconnecting SMTP server.
+Do not hassle with reconnecting to an SMTP server.
 Do not study various headers meanings to let your users unsubscribe via a URL.
 You insert a message, attachments and inline images and receive signed and/or encrypted output to the file or to your recipients' e-mail.
 Just single line of code.
 With the great help of the examples below.